 Applied behavior analysis (ABA) is the use of these techniques and principles to bring about meaningful and positive change in behavior.

 Behavior analysts began working with young children with autism and related disorders in the 1960s.
 Early techniques often involved adults directing most of the instruction.
 Some allowed the child to take the lead.
 Since that time, a wide variety of ABA techniques have been developed for building useful skills in learners with autism – from toddlers through adulthood.

 These techniques can be used in structured situations such as a classroom lesson as well as in "everyday" situations such as family dinnertime or the neighborhood playground.
 Some ABA therapy sessions involve one-on-one interaction between the behavior analyst and the participant and others will involve teaching the parents how to work with their children.

 Still Unsure About Therapy for Your Child?

-We have two Registered Play Therapists on staff at our Uptown Dallas and Rockwall, Texas locations and many other highly trained therapists with significant experience working with young children in school settings and private practice.
+We have Play Therapists on staff at our Uptown Dallas, Rockwall and Plano, Texas locations and many other highly trained therapists with significant experience working with young children in school settings and private practice.
 They are willing to meet with parent's initially to discuss what concerns you about your child prior to beginning play therapy.
 At DCTC, we want you to feel comfortable that you are choosing the right therapist for you and your child without any pressure.

-If you would like to schedule an initial appointment to discuss your child therapy needs, please click the "schedule your appointment" box below and fill out the form.
+If you would like to schedule an initial appointment to discuss your child therapy needs, please click the "contact us today" box below and fill out the form.
 Someone will be in touch with you ASAP.
 We strive to return calls, emails and contact forms within a 2 hour time frame during business hours.